Shitaalrai/trapped-inside/README.md

 ## 📖 About

-**Trapped Inside** is a Godot 4.6 game project developed by [Bishuthapa](https://github.com/Bishuthapa).
+**Trapped Inside** is a Godot 4.6 game project developed by [Bishuthapa] and [Shital Rai](https://github.com/Bishuthapa).
 The project uses Godot's GL Compatibility renderer, making it suitable for a wide range of hardware including mobile and lower-end desktops.

 ---